 For these reasons there needs to be greater support at all levels for data sharing and safe data practices in order to facilitate research and the maximize the full potential of Big Data.
 In 2008, the OECD launched a call in support of open data aimed at national governments.
 In response, some governments have launched open data initiatives to disseminate administrative data which may be of value to research and the general public (for instance data.gov in the USA, data.gov.uk in the UK and aurin.org.au in Australia).
 Example datasets that have been recently been made open source in the UK include Land Registry Price Paid data (the location and value of almost every domestic property sale) and Domestic Energy Performance Certificate (the energy performance certificates for over 15 million properties).

 Commercial organizations are generally under less pressures to share their data.
-Therefore, without legislative intervention, institutions are required to provide safe environments through which commercial data can be accessed by researchers without violating data protection protocols.
+Therefore, with or without legislative intervention, institutions are required to provide safe environments through which commercial data can be accessed by researchers without violating data protection protocols.
 One such institution, is the UK Consumer Data Research Centre (CDRC, based at University College London) which specializes in large consumer datasets and it manages data from a wide range of sectors.